-On a final note, if you login to your social media accounts on public hotspots to kill some time of your daily commute, while waiting for a bus or to post some nice pictures from your favourite cafe, keep in mind that you are putting your account security at risk.
+On a final note, if you login to your social media accounts on public hotspots to kill some time of your daily commute, while waiting for a bus or to post some nice pictures from your favorite café, keep in mind that you are putting your account security at risk.

-Don’t trade away your privacy – use a VPN service, like NordVPN, which will encrypt your Internet data and protect your identity and personal information from hackers and identity thieves.
+Don’t trade away your privacy – use a VPN service like NordVPN, which will encrypt your internet traffic and protect your personal information from hackers and identity thieves.

 Try NordVPN with our 30-day money-back guarantee and see how easy it is to stay private and secure!